pulumi/pulumi/docs/mupack.md

 Modules may contain a single special function, called its "initializer", to run code at module load time.
 It is denoted by the special name `.init`.
 Any variables with complex initialization must be written to from this initializer.

+The sole top-level module for an executable MuPackage may also contain a special entrypoint function that is used to perform graph evaluation.
+It is denoted by the special name `.main`.
+It is illegal for non-executable MuPackages to contain such a function, just as it is for a submodule to contain one (versus the MuPackage's top-level module).

 ### Variables